ampproject/amphtml/contributing/TESTING.md

 ## Visual Diff Tests

-**NOTE:** *We are working on giving all `ampproject/amphtml` committers automatic access to visual diff test results.
-Until this is in place, you can fill out [this](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform) form, and your request should be approved soon.*

 In addition to building the AMP runtime and running `gulp test`, the automatic test run on Travis includes a set of visual diff tests to make sure a new commit to `master` does not result in unintended changes to how pages are rendered.
 The tests load a few well-known pages in a browser and compare the results with known good versions of the same pages.

 The technology stack used is: